-- b. evaluating applications for programmes in which Switzerland participates; - c. implementing national promotional measures to support the Confederation's international promotional measures; - d. concluding agreements that fall within its remit with research funding organisations in other countries.
+- a. representing the interests of the Swiss Confederation in international bodies that conceive and plan international funding programmes in which Switzerland participates; - b. evaluating applications for programmes in which Switzerland participates; - implementing national promotional measures to support the Confederation's international promotional measures;